 The project will support a comprehensive review of recovery in the target countries.
-Dimensions under review may include: policy and legal frameworks for recovery (including the extent to which recovery is considered in the existing DRR policy); institutional arrangements for recovery; existing capacities for recovery; practices and arrangements in recovery implementation; financial sources and mechanisms for recovery.
+Dimensions under review may include: policy and legal frameworks for recovery (including the extent to which recovery is considered in the existing DRR policy); institutional arrangements for recovery; existing capacities for recovery; practices and arrangements including roles of the national and local governments in recovery implementation; financial sources and mechanisms for recovery.
 This review will provide a baseline for the strengthening existing institutional systems and policies.